Skip to main content

 • Check yourself and others for injuries.

-• Protect yourself from further danger by putting on long pants, a long-sleeved shirt, sturdy shoes and work gloves.
+• Put on long pants, a long-sleeved shirt, sturdy shoes and work gloves to protect yourself from further danger.

 • Only use the phone to report life-threatening emergencies.